danships/kanboard-import-trello/readme.md

 The JSON RPC API interface and the JSON client itself from [@fguillot](https://github.com/fguillot) make creating this script relatively easy.

 Also thanks to Trello for making an awesome product, unfortunately it is only available in a hosted version.

+Many thanks to [@tpokorra] for providing a pull request to use the Trello API.